 “Michael just couldn’t believe that the company whom he had helped grow, whom he had supported even during its challenges, was now abandoning him,” says Dr Lim.

 Anger soon took over.
 Michael started resenting the Director who approved his retrenchment.
+He felt betrayed and enraged by the Director of whom he had worked closely with.
+For a period of time, Michael blamed the Director for his retrenchment.
+He believed that the Director had it in for him.
 “At times, he was furious to the point that he found himself wishing his director would be hit by a truck and he even felt like burning down the company’s premises,” adds Dr Lim.
+Michael felt as if the Director had double-crossed him.

 3. Depression and Acceptance